HaHaWTH/SecureSeed-Reborn/README.md

 ## License

-Original SecureSeed files(BLAKE2b hashing, Globals) are licensed under the MIT license.
+Original SecureSeed files(BLAKE2b hashing, Globals etc.) are licensed under the MIT license.
 The rest of the SecureSeed-Reborn is licensed under the GNU General Public License v3.